MicrosoftDocs/memdocs/memdocs/intune/remote-actions/remote-help.md

 ### Task 2 – Configure permissions for remote help

-The following Intune RBAC permissions manage use of the remote help app:
+The following Intune RBAC permissions manage use of the remote help app.
+Set each to *Yes* to grant the permission:

 - Category: **Remote help app**
 - Permissions: